yt2dh/sql_analytics/README.md

 ## Notes
 - The dataset is synthetic (generated for portfolio use).
-- Queries are standard SQL; minor syntax differences may apply across engines.
+- Queries are standard SQL.